| Aunt JuliaThis free verse poem in 5 irregular verses (not stanzas, because

 light is poor, and the paths treacherous," and of

+the overwhelming river, which is associated with "fear".
 The final verse belongs exclusively to the narratorial voice.

 The mercenary element persists with the reference to the fact